Greenroofs.com is an internet news media organization:

-Watch the many informative and lively videos from both our 2013 and 2011 Greenroofs & Walls of the World™ Virtual Summits.
+Watch the many informative and lively videos from our 2015, 2013, and 2011 Greenroofs & Walls of the World™ Virtual Summits.
 You can also see our our short and fun "This Week in Review" video series on greenroofs.tv produced and hosted by Anjuli Velazquez through 2012, and our original WebTV series Sky Gardens - Greenroofs of the World™ hosted by Linda Velazquez here.

 Sky Gardens Blog ~ where cool green meets lofty blue.
 In 2008 Greenroofs.com founder and publisher/editor Linda Velazquez entered the blogosphere and kicked off Sky Gardens ~ a blog about greenroofs, the living roofs community, and awesome sustainable design in general from her, our contributing editors, and guest bloggers.